mingsit/mini-game/README.md

 Players can move their buckets if first layer (can't move an overlapped bucket)

-There should be no dependency to install
+1. Please install dependency by running: (If you are using older Python version, please use older Django version)

+pip install -r requirements.txt

-1. Run the following commend to start server:
+2. Run the following commend to start server:

 ! python manage.py runserver

-2. Open localhost:8000 to play!
+3. Open localhost:8000 to play!

 ![hippo](https://github.com/mingsit/mini-game/blob/main/demo.gif)